13 Safe and Natural Ways To Induce Labor at Home - Baby Chick

 12. Herbs and Tinctures

 You should consult your doctor or midwife before considering herbs to induce labor.
-The FDA doesn’t regulate herbs, and they can be dangerous if not taken at the correct dosage.36 This is why it’s important to work with your midwife or herbalist.
-They will provide instructions on when and how to use them.
+The FDA doesn’t regulate herbs, and they can be dangerous if you don’t take them at the correct dosage.36 This is why working with your midwife or herbalist is important.
+They’ll provide instructions on when and how to use them.
 Some herbs used to induce labor include black cohosh and blue cohosh.37,38

 There you go!
-12 different natural ways to induce labor.
-I will say even these methods are interventions, and it’s always best to eat right, exercise, rest, and enjoy those last few days of pregnancy as much as you can.
+13 different natural ways to induce labor.
+I would say that even these methods are interventions, and it’s always best to eat right, exercise, rest, and enjoy those last few days of pregnancy as much as possible.
 The safest and healthiest labor is one that starts spontaneously.
-But for the ladies who need a little extra help to get things going, I hope these options help!
+However, for the ladies who need a little extra help to get things started, I hope these options are helpful!

 Share